glomadrian/Grav/README.md

 <img src="./art/robot.gif " alt="Drawing" width="200" />
 <p/>

-# How use it
+# How to use it

-The library is composed of generators, each generator take care about one thing composing different generators you can obtain different results.
+The library is composed of generators, each generator takes care of one thing.
+Composing different generators you can obtain different results.

 There are different kind of generators